github/docs/content/actions/using-github-hosted-runners/managing-access-to-github-hosted-runners-using-groups.md

 {% data reusables.actions.changing-the-name-of-a-runner-group %}

 {% ifversion ghec or ghes or ghae %}
-## Automatically adding a runner to a group

-{% data reusables.actions.automatically-adding-a-runner-to-a-group %}

 ## Moving a runner to a group

 {% data reusables.actions.moving-a-runner-to-a-group %}